sybrenkeizer/experiment-product-page/README.md

 - CSS Animations

 - Application of rem and em units

 - More skilled with flexbox

+- Use of custom fonts